 When I made profession in the Order of Preachers back in 1992, I was fortunate to have a classmate in the novitiate who was a classical guitarist and song writer.
 With his training in music, Marty Gleeson, OP joined with two other Dominican friars to write and perform religious songs.
 One of the songs Marty wrote and sang is called “DON’T PUT GOD IN A BOX.”
-Here is the refrain:
+Here are the lyrics:

 Is your God a HE?